Indigenous Strategic Framework 2018-2028

 Strategic priorities

-The RACP has a key commitment to develop and implement strategic initiatives that effectively contribute to improved health outcomes for Aboriginal and Torres Strait Islander peoples, and Māori, through the following priorities, which are to:
+The College is committed to developing and implementing strategic initiatives that improve health outcomes for Aboriginal and Torres Strait Islander peoples and Māori, through the following priorities, which are to:

 • contribute to addressing Indigenous health equity differences